 Valley of the Giants

 Travel to Wave Rock and gain insight into an iconic landmark of Western Australia.
-Wave Rock is located in the town of Hyden some 292kms southeast of Perth and stands at approximately 15 metres tall and 110 metres long, many believe that this magnificent natural wonder is over millions of years old.
-Whilst here visit some other iconic landmarks such as Hippos Yawn and the Humps or venture into Mulka’s Cave and discover the dreamtime stories and legends of Mulka the Terrible.
+Wave Rock is located in the town of Hyden some 292 kilometres southeast of Perth and stands at approximately 15 metres tall and 110 metres long, many believe that this magnificent natural wonder is over millions of years old.
+Whilst here visit some other iconic landmarks such as Hippos Yawn and the Humps or venture into Mulka’s Cave and discover the dream-time stories and legends of Mulka the Terrible.

 Perth is world renowned for having some of the best wildflowers, from the iconic Everlastings to the orange flowering Christmas trees.
 These breathtakingly beautiful blooms make for perfect photographing opportunities; with over 12,000 species it’s no wonder Western Australia’s collection of wildflowers is the largest of its kind in the world.